 Helping provide care to patients in emergency situations

 A career in public health can be satisfying for a variety of reasons.
-Many public health workers feel good about helping community members at risk or who don't have the means to help themselves.
-Here are more ways you can gain satisfaction from a career in public health:
+Many public health workers feel good about helping develop strategies, policies, and programs to improve health at a global or regional scale.
+Here are the benefits of a career in public health:

-You might have the opportunity to work with diverse populations.
+The opportunity to work and interact with diverse populations

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.